-If the corporation pays its own after-tax income out to its stockholders as dividends, the income is ultimately subjected to triple taxation: (1) the original corporation is first taxed, (2) the second corporation is then taxed on the dividends it received, and (3) the individuals who receive the final dividends are taxed again.
+If the corporation pays its own after-tax income out to its stockholders as dividends, then the income is ultimately subjected to triple taxation: (1) the original corporation is first taxed, (2) the second corporation is then taxed on the dividends it received, and (3) the individuals who receive the final dividends are taxed again.
 This is the reason for the 70% exclusion on intercorporate dividends.

-If a corporation has surplus funds that can be invested in marketable securities, the tax factor favors investment in stocks, which pay dividends, rather than in bonds, which pay interest.
-For example, suppose GE had \$100,000 to invest, and it could buy either bonds that paid interest of \$8,000 per year or preferred stock that paid dividends of \$7,000.
+If a corporation has surplus funds that can be invested in marketable securities, the tax treatment favors investment in stocks, which pay dividends, rather than in bonds, which pay interest.
+For example, suppose GE had \$100,000 to invest, and suppose it could buy either bonds that paid interest of \$8,000 per year or preferred stock that paid dividends of \$7,000.
 GE is in the 35% tax bracket; therefore, its tax on the interest, if it bought bonds, would be 0.35(\$8,000) = \$2,800, and its after-tax income would be \$5,200.
-If it bought preferred (or common) stock, its tax would be 0.35[(0.30)(\$7,000)] = \$735, and its after-tax income would be \$6,265.
-Other factors might lead GE to invest in bonds, but the tax factor certainly favors stock investments when the investor is a corporation.
+If it bought preferred (or common) stock, its tax would be (0.35)(0.30)(\$7,000) = \$735, and its after-tax income would be \\$6,265.
+Other factors might lead GE to invest in bonds, but the tax treatment certainly favors stock investments when the investor is a corporation.

-Interest and Dividends Paid by a Corporation A firm's operations can be financed with either debt or equity capital.
-If it uses debt, it must pay interest on this debt, whereas if it uses equity, it is expected to pay dividends to the equity investors (stockholders).
+Interest and Dividends Paid by a Corporation.
+A firm's operations can be financed with either debt or equity capital.
+If the firm uses debt then it must pay interest on this debt, but if the firm uses equity then it is expected to pay dividends to the equity investors (stockholders).
 The interest paid by a corporation is deducted from its operating income to obtain its taxable income, but dividends paid are not deductible.
-Therefore, a firm needs \$1 of pre-tax income to pay \$1 of interest, but if it is in the 40% federal-plus-state tax bracket, it must earn \$1.67 of pre-tax income to pay \$1 of dividends:
+Therefore, a firm needs \$1 of pre-tax income to pay \$1 of interest, but if it is in